TangHuihao/FastCuCodeML/README.md

 # FastCuCodeML
-An optimization version of CuCodeML
+This package is an optimization version of CuCodeML